SH4NYIN/aminoacid_calc/README.md

 Calculations of some amino acids properties (including Mw, bond energy, etc.)

 Function so far:
-- Insert the element to be marked with isotope, return the amino acids' Mw (for now only avail for Alanine)
+- Insert the element to be marked with isotope, return the amino acids' Mw

+TODO:
+- Add functions of long peptide chain mw calculations
+- Add functions of bond breakage energy and fragment weight calculations

-> Made for my GF
+> Made with my GF